 Recently I was at a game catching up with friends.
 A friend recently died and invariably the subject of advanced health care directives (also called living wills) came up and I shared my “pitch” about how important a living will is.
 I was talking to 4 people, ranging in age from 30-60, all of whom said that they don’t want extraordinary measures taken, and not one of them has executed a living will.
 So I asked them why.
 Answers ranged from “just haven’t had time” to “I don’t have an attorney” to “Isn’t it complicated?”
 I told them that it […]

-Estate Planning and Valentine’s Day – Both Show Your Family Love Valentine’s Day is the day for lovers!
+Both Show Your Family Love Valentine’s Day is the day for lovers!
 So, I’m sure you are wondering what on earth estate planning and Valentine’s Day have to do with each other.
 Certainly estate planning is not the first thing that comes to mind when you think about February 14th.
 However, both estate planning and Valentine’s Day are about love.
 We usually express our affection for someone on this day by buying candy, flowers, a spa visit, or dinner.
 As lovely as these things are to receive, they are fleeting.
-Estate planning is an […]
+Estate planning is an act of love that will give […]

 Deciding how to handle assets and healthcare issues for individuals facing death or disability is a sensitive subject.
 A family often struggles with intense grief at the loss of a loved one.
 Thus it is important that people plan and consider the protection of their assets and personal healthcare choices if the need should arise.
 Retaining an experienced estate planning lawyer can put a Delaware resident’s mind at rest, knowing that a healthcare directive, a will, and other estate matters are not left for family members to navigate through in their time of grief.